Skip to main content

 © Martin Höfft, Cafe Botanico 2019

-The homemade Italian dishes at Café Botanico are prepared using wild herbs, vegetables, fruit and wild plants from the restaurant's own 1,000 square metre permaculture garden.
-You can taste the freshness and see for yourself how much love and labour goes into the products during a one-hour guided tour of the wild herb garden.
+Wild herbs, vegetables, fruit and wild plants from their own 1,000 square metre permaculture garden are used in the homemade Italian dishes at Café Botanico.
+You can taste the freshness and see for yourself how much love and work goes into the products during one of the one-hour guided tours through the wild herb garden: Evening menu Tuesday to Sunday 5pm to 11pm, Wednesday to Saturday 12pm to 3pm weekday lunch, Sunday lunch 12pm to 3pm, guided tours of the wild herb garden on the first Sunday of every month

 Where: Richardstraße 100, Neukölln